 Arrangements for demersal species in Antarctic waters, and for the AFZ of Heard Island and McDonald Islands, are implemented through the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR).
 The AFZ of Macquarie Island is adjacent to the CCAMLR Convention area, rather than within it.
 However, for consistency, the Macquarie Island Toothfish Fishery is generally managed in line with CCAMLR arrangements.

 The Commonwealth Fisheries Harvest Strategy Policy (HSP; Department of Agriculture and Water Resources 2018) requires that harvest strategies be developed for all Commonwealth fisheries, apart from those that are managed under the joint authority of the Australian Government and another Australian jurisdiction, or an international management body or arrangement.
 However, the HSP notes that the Australian Government will advocate the principles of the policy when negotiating with these bodies.
 In addition, where no harvest strategy has been developed in the RFMO, and Australia is a major harvester of the stock, the Australian Fisheries Management Authority must implement a strategy consistent with the objectives of the HSP.
 The Commission for the Conservation of Southern Bluefin Tuna (CCSBT) adopted a management procedure in 2011 that is analogous to a harvest strategy (Chapter 23).
 Considerable progress has also been made towards adopting harvest strategy principles and revised reference points in the IOTC, and the Western and Central Pacific Fisheries Commission (WCPFC) in recent years.
 The scientific committees of some RFMOs report against reference points for biomass and fishing mortality when providing advice on stock status.
 These may be defined differently from those in the HSP, although the limit reference points, or alternative limit reference points, adopted by the WCPFC and the IOTC are the same as prescribed in the HSP.
-For jointly managed stocks, ABARES determines stock status in light of the limit reference points described in the HSP and considers the impacts of fishing mortality from all fleets on the stocks.
+For jointly managed stocks, ABARES determines stock status using the limit reference points described in the HSP and considers the impacts of fishing mortality from all fleets on the stocks.

 Western and Central Pacific Fisheries Commission

-The WCPFC is responsible for the world’s largest and most valuable tuna fishery.
-In 2018, the total tuna catch from the fishery was worth more than US$6.01 billion and constituted about 55% of the global tuna catch.
+The WCPFC is responsible for the world's largest and most valuable tuna fishery.
+In 2019, the total tuna catch from the fishery was worth more than US$5.8 billion and constituted about 55% of the global tuna catch.
 The WCPFC area of competence includes the Exclusive Economic Zones of many developing Pacific island states (Figure 20.1), for which tuna fishing is a significant source of income.
 The WCPFC has a specific mandate to manage fishing impacts on all highly migratory fish species listed in UNCLOS Annex 1, except sauries (Scomberesocidae).
 See Chapter 21 for more information.

 Commission for the Conservation of Southern Bluefin Tuna

-The Convention for the Conservation of Southern Bluefin Tuna, which established the CCSBT, originated from discussions between Australia, Japan and New Zealand in the mid 1980s, following an observed decline in stock biomass.
+The Convention for the Conservation of Southern Bluefin Tuna, which established the CCSBT, originated from discussions between Australia, Japan and New Zealand in the mid-1980s, following an observed decline in stock biomass.
 The convention applies to southern bluefin tuna (Thunnus maccoyii) throughout its range, rather than within a specified geographic area.
 Therefore, it covers areas of the Indian, Atlantic and Pacific oceans (Figure 20.1), overlapping with the areas of competence of the CCAMLR, the WCPFC and the IOTC.
-The CCSBT’s primary management measure is a global total allowable catch (TAC), which is allocated to members and cooperating non-members.
+The CCSBT's primary management measure is a global total allowable catch (TAC), which is allocated to members and cooperating non-members.
 Currently, Australia, Japan, New Zealand, the Republic of Korea, Indonesia and the Fishing Entity of Taiwan hold most of the global TAC.
 See Chapter 23 for more information.

 Indian Ocean Tuna Commission